 For Our New Neighbors

 The Clerk’s Neighbor-to-Neighbor program reaches out to the new families who move into Maine Township.
 Packets are available to new residents containing information on all services provided by Maine Township.
 In addition, information is provided regarding the Cook County Sheriff’s Department, the North Maine Fire Protection District, Maine Township Public Schools, area churches, north and northwest suburban hospitals, and local Neighborhood Watch programs.
+Stop in the Clerk’s office to pick-up your free informational packet.

 Please come and see us before you take your next trip.
 We provide, at no charge, Illinois State maps and Maine Township maps with street guide.